-A second responsibility is to maintain oversight of its drug and alcohol system through the monitoring of SCAs and to develop new prevention, intervention and/or treatment programs or adapt existing ones to enhance the current service delivery system.
-This often requires sensitivity to the needs of a particular geographic region or particular subpopulations.
-This section describes BDAP's major goals and objectives, as a Bureau, and, more specifically, within each Division/Section within the Bureau.
-Each section describes the responsibilities of the Bureau/Division/Section and outlines the goals and objectives in a past, present and future format.
-The past is represented by the Annual Report for FY 2009-10; the present consists of the progress occurring for FY 2010-11, and the future is represented by the State Plan for FY 2011-12.
+This section describes BDAP's major goals and objectives as defined within each Division/Section within the Bureau.
+Each section describes the responsibilities of the Division/Section and outlines the goals and objectives in a past, present and future format.
+The past is represented by the Annual Report for SFY 2010-11; the present consists of the progress occurring for SFY 2011-12, and the future is represented by the State Plan for SFY 2012-13.